Flat Rate vs Hourly Rate: Which is Better to Choose?

 • Flat rates help business owners to plan their budgets conveniently.
 It helps to manage the overheads and inventories in a more organized way.

 • It offers increased efficiencies in terms of productivity and payments.
-As a flat rate implies higher pay in some cases, therefore, it motivates professionals like technicians or mechanics for increased production.
+A flat rate implies higher pay in some cases, therefore, it motivates professionals like technicians or mechanics to increase production.

 • A flat rate system simplifies the job transaction and makes bookkeeping easier.
 It helps to capture job descriptions quickly and organizes your invoice-making process.

-• As these payment systems make it very clear about what one is going to get paid, therefore it minimizes the pay dispute rates or misunderstandings.
+• These payment systems make it very clear about what one is going to get paid, therefore it minimizes the pay dispute rates or misunderstandings.

 Hourly Rate: